-- A. The CONSORTIUM shall be comprised of either the Mayor/Chairman or a currently serving County Commissioner designated by the Mayor/Chairman. - B. The CONSORTIUM shall elect from among its five (5) members, one member to act as Chairman of the CONSORTIUM and one member to act as the Vice Chairman. - C. The Chairman of the CONSORTIUM shall act as the chief elected official for the local workforce development area. - D. The CONSORTIUM designates CSCF as the local workforce development board ("CSCF Board"). - E. The CONSORTIUM shall appoint the membership of the CSCF Board in accordance with the ACT, Florida's Workforce Innovation Act of 2000, Section 445.007, Florida Statutes, other applicable regulations, and the corporate bylaws of CSCF, which are attached hereto and incorporated by reference as a material part of this INTERLOCAL AGREEMENT as Attachment "A." Unless otherwise precluded by law, the CONSORTIUM may remove any member of CSCF Board at any time by majority vote of the CONSORTIUM.
-Such removal by the CONSORTIUM may be with or without cause. - F. The CONSORTIUM, having been designated the local grant recipient pursuant to section 106(b)(1) of the ACT, hereby designates CSCF as the administrative entity and fiscal agent for all programs promulgated under the ACT and Florida's Workforce Innovation Act of 2000.

-- G. The CONSORTIUM shall meet from time to time as it may deem necessary, but no less than semi-annually, to conduct such business as may be necessary.
+- state and federal law and the Florida Department of Economic Opportunity. - The CONSORTIUM designates the CSCF Board of Directors as the local workforce development board (the "CSCF Board"). - F. The CONSORTIUM shall appoint the membership of the CSCF Board in accordance with the ACT, Florida's Workforce Innovation Act of 2000, Section 445.007, Florida Statutes, other applicable regulations, and the corporate bylaws of CSCF.
+Unless otherwise precluded by law, the CONSORTIUM may remove any member of CSCF Board at any time by majority vote of the CONSORTIUM.
+Such removal by the CONSORTIUM may be with or without cause. - G. The CONSORTIUM, having been designated the local grant recipient pursuant to section 106(b)(1) of the ACT, hereby designates CSCF as the administrative entity and fiscal agent for all programs promulgated under the ACT and Florida's Workforce Innovation Act of 2000. - H. The CONSORTIUM shall meet from time-to-time as it may deem necessary, but no less than semi-annually, to conduct such business as may be necessary.
 One of the two (2) required meetings shall include the CSCF Board.
-All meetings of the Consortium shall be open to the public and notice shall be provided in accordance with the State Sunshine Law requirements, as set forth in Section 286.011, Florida Statutes. - H. The CONSORTIUM shall approve the budget of CSCF Board each year during one of the required meetings which shall be processed by the CSCF Board in accordance with requirements set forth in Section 445.007, Florida Statutes.
+All meetings of the Consortium shall be open to the public and notice shall be provided in accordance with the State Sunshine Law requirements, as set forth in Section 286.011, Florida Statutes. - The CONSORTIUM shall approve the budget of the CSCF Board each year during one of the required meetings and shall approve or make revisions to the bylaws of the CSCF Board from time-to-time when amended.